-Splitting time between Los Angeles and New York City is not easy for anyone, even less so when you're a busy A-list actress like Lucy Liu.
+Splitting time between Los Angeles and New York City is not easy, and even less so when you're a busy A-list actress like Lucy Liu.
 After much back-and-forth between the two cities, Liu decided it was time to establish some roots in New York, not only for herself but for the benefit of her son, Rockwell.
 "I was living in L.A. and I was coming to New York quite a bit, and I thought it would be nice to get an apartment to have for myself, not stay in a hotel, and have more of a home," she told One Kings Lane.

 But it was only after she visited her friend, fashion editor Zanna Roberts Rassi, for a playdate that she realized the importance of having a beautiful and functional playroom.
 So she did as Rassi had done a few months prior and solicited the help of The Studio at One Kings Lane to help her transform her NYC playroom into a serene space for her son to learn and grow.
 This space proves that the best playrooms are also adult-approved.

 "I had very little furniture in there and it was very sparse, so I wanted to have a cohesive plan where there could be play space and it was safe," says Liu.
 "It was also important that it be presentable for adults as well as kids.
-That was our idea because I had never really quite furnished it; it was just piecemealed together.
+That was our idea because I had never really quite furnished it; it was just piecemealed together."